pcas#

 • axis_type ({'axis', 'arrow'} | None) – Whether to use regular axis or arrows as the axis.

-• arrow_size (float, default 1) – Size of the arrow.
+• arrow_size (float, default 1) – Width of the axis lines.

-• arrow_color (str, default '#3f3f3f') –
+• arrow_color (str, default '#3f3f3f') – Color of the arrows.

 • arrow_angle (float, default 10) – Angle of the arrow head in degrees.